samuel-akinboro/rn-assessment/README.md

 Json placholder

 ### other info
-shopify flashlist was used instead of the regular Flatlist as it is more suitable for render a large amount of items for the infinite scroll functionality
+shopify flashlist was used instead of the regular Flatlist, as it is more suitable for rendering a large amount of items for the infinite scroll functionality.